sigrudds1/godot-mariadb/README.md

 2. AUTH_TYPE_ED25519 - Uses the, MariaDB only, client_ed25519 authtication plugin, see MariaDB documentation for changing/setting users, **pre-hash is sha512**.

 #### is_pre_hashed
 If set, the password entered in the connect_db() password parameter should be pre-hashed; use the hashing protocol in enum AuthType description for which type to store.
 This is particularly useful in autostarting daemons so the password does not need to be stored in plain text, obviously ed25519 sha512 is a more secure method of storing a password.
 Just keep in mind that anyone who gains access to this stored method, either directly in gdscipt or a file, could still use it to access your DB they just won't know the plain password; limit what the DB user can do or access to minimized and damages that may occur if it was obtained for nefarious purposes.
-Console password input is the safest of the choices available but not good or easy for autostart.
 Never store the DB password even in hashed form anywhere the client can gain access, Godot engine encryption is not good enough and the password will be found by hackers.
 This module is intended for server side only.

 **Check connection**
 var db_connected : bool = db.is_connected_db()